Liar (Queen song)

 "Liar" is a song by the British rock band Queen, written by the lead singer Freddie Mercury in 1970.
 The song featured on the band's 1973 debut album Queen.
 A heavily truncated version of "Liar" was released as a single – backed with "Doing All Right" – in the United States and New Zealand by Elektra Records in February 1974.

 The music video consisted of the band miming to the song on a sound stage.
 "Liar" was the band's second videoclip and it was filmed one year before it was released as a single.

-As confirmed by the transcription on EMI Music Publishing's Off The Record sheet music for the song, this is one of three Queen tracks, the others being "Now I'm Here" and "Under Pressure" (their collaboration originally with David Bowie), to feature a Hammond organ.
+This is one of three Queen tracks, the others being "Now I'm Here" and "Under Pressure" (their collaboration originally with David Bowie), to feature a Hammond organ.

-This song briefly brought up the problem of songwriting credits within the band.
-May queried which band members would be credited for developing the music for each song, to which Mercury concluded the discussion, stating that the lyricist, or otherwise the individual who originates the song, should be credited as its writer, a practice that continued until The Miracle (1989).

 Composition

-This song makes prominent use of the flanging effect, especially on the drums and cowbell.
+This song makes use of the flanging effect, especially on the drums and cowbell.
 This is also the longest song on the album.
+John Deacon played a bass solo during the instrumental passage.